parulmishra/portfolio/README.md

 ## Known Bugs

-_{All the issues are resolved.}_
+_All the issues are resolved._

 ## Support and contact details

-_{Use git to check whether proper commit is done or not.
-Check whether cloning is done correctly or not.}_
+_Use git to check whether proper commit is done or not.
+Check whether cloning is done correctly or not._

 ## Technologies Used